 In 2018, at the Beer Now Conference-a conference for beer bloggers and writers, an author named Kirk Richardson gave a talk about the book that he was publishing about traveling for beer.
 You can imagine my excitement about the topic as this is something I do every summer.
 After his talk, I went up to Kirk and introduced myself.
 We chatted a bit and I asked him if he would possibly send me a copy of the book for review.
 He obliged and a few months later, Craft Beer Country: In Search of the Best Breweries from the South Pacific to the Pacific Coast showed up at my doorstep.

 As a teacher, blogger, podcaster, and aspiring chef, it is hard to find time to read for leisure.
 However, when I cracked open this book, I found that I could not put it down.
 Kirk’s writer’s voice is that of an old friend.
 I have only ever met him once, but I felt that he was one of my drinking buddies as I read.
-Last summer, I traveled to Oregon for my annual beercation and penned a series of travel blogs called Namaste For A Beer: A Beercation to Beervana.
+In 2018, I traveled to Oregon for my annual beercation and penned a series of travel blogs called Namaste For A Beer: A Beercation to Beervana.
 It seemed almost like kismet that the book Richardson would send me would evoke such strong sensory memories about my recent trip.

 The chapters are organized according to each brewery that Richardson visits.
 His articulate descriptions illustrate what he sees and does to the point that you feel you are there with him.
 His conversations with brewery owners and brewers make it evident that he well-respected and known by many of them.